krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     end

 Note we can use protected or private methods in controllers just like any other Ruby class.
+Nice.

 ## 9. adding edit post functionality [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/d35360afd2a6825eab872ce32f655138dae28494)